morgan-wild/mwsonoff/readme.md

 Todo features

-* Supprot of modules with multiple relays.
+* Support of modules with multiple relays.

 Setup